mastrerahl/Rahl-Quantum-/README.md

 ## 💬 About Rahl Quantum

-**Rahl Quantum** is the most powerful and stylish WhatsApp bot framework built with `venom-bot`, `baileys`, and royal-level modular architecture.
+**Rahl Quantum** is the most powerful and stylish WhatsApp bot framework forged in code and crowned in wisdom.
+Built with `venom-bot`, `baileys`, and pure royal elegance.

-- 🌟 Beautiful UI for pairing
+- 🌟 Beautiful dark UI with pairing portal
-- ⚡ Fast, secure, & battle-tested
+- ⚡ Fast, secure, and real-time bot engine
-- 🔒 Royal security powered by MEGA
+- 🧠 AI-Ready & Modular
-- 📦 Deployment-ready (Render, Railway, Heroku)
+- 🔒 Session handling via MEGA
-- ✨ Fully themed, royal dark style
+- 🧰 Deployable on Render, Railway, Vercel, and more

 ---

-## 📁 Folder Structure
+## 📁 Royal Folder Structure